kennalewi/digitalgarden/content/posts/2. Saplings/a body of work for thesis.md

 Forensic Architecture - watch the Whitney biennale video from 2019

-When looking at [[Anthony Discenza]]'s work, Mrin told me that when I'm creating my work, I should focus more on creating a space for [[institutional critique]], as opposed to making artworks that "tell people what to think".
+When looking at [[Anthony Discenza]]'s work, Mrin told me that when I'm creating my work, I should focus more on creating a space for [[Institutional Critique]], as opposed to making artworks that "tell people what to think".
 (Not to downplay painting or image/object making, it's just not what my subject matter necessitates.
 Also, these objects can be speculative).

 my art might not take the form of a specific medium, or physical sculpture even.
 Consider how you can create installations or **spaces for institutional critique**.